PyScreenReader/PyScreenReader/doc/source/reference/screen_reader/index.rst

    PyScreenReader is still under active development.
 APIs are subjects to change.

 Screen Reader is the core functionality of PyScreenReader.
-Specifically, Screen Reader is a class

 .. toctree::
    :maxdepth: 1
    :caption: API Reference:

+   screen_reader